eBay/TasCreed/docs/usage/Routine.md

 Routine is a new kind of executor, which is like a cluster level long run job, running a round and a round again, with a configured interval.

-Not like a Tumbler job, users don't need to submit a routine to activate it, they just need to define the routines in the code, with the configured parameters.
-When the Tumbler nodes start up, they will try to occupy the routine job and start process.
+Not like a TasCreed job, users don't need to submit a routine to activate it, they just need to define the routines in the code, with the configured parameters.
+When the TasCreed nodes start up, they will try to occupy the routine job and start process.

-At current, the Tumbler internal monitor thread and job watcher thread (to update job status and create new tasks) are refactored to be routines.
+At current, the TasCreed internal monitor thread and job watcher thread (to update job status and create new tasks) are refactored to be routines.

 ## How to define your own routine